ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Process

--  There is also a new plugin called [process](https://github.com/ElektraInitiative/libelektra/tree/master/src/plugins/process).
+- There is a new plugin called [process](https://master.libelektra.org/src/plugins/process).
-   This plugin utilizes the pluginprocess library in order to execute arbitrary other plugins in an own process, acting as a proxy itself.
+  This plugin utilizes the pluginprocess library in order to execute other plugins in an own process, acting as a proxy itself.
 Therefore it is not required to explicitly change a plugin's implementation if it shall be executed in an own process. *(Armin Wurzinger)*

 ### <<Plugin1>>